ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **When to Sample**

 - Sample compiled on the time step containing Jan 1st of each year (the time step might end on Jan 2nd, Jan 15th, Jan 27th, etc.)
 - However, we will want to track every job a simulant has had for any time step within a calendar year, which might require additional observers.
 If a simulant changes jobs in March of 2020, their tax documents on Jan 1st of 2021 will need to include both their current job, and their job from February of 2020.
+Jobs can be tracked for complete time steps, so through the last day of the time step containing Jan 1st.

 **What to Sample**